 You may be spending much more money on your air conditioning unit than you should be if it’s either too small or too big.
 If your unit is too small, it uses much more energy to maintain the temperature in your home.
 A professional AC company will help you determine the right size of unit for your home’s heating and cooling needs.

-If you’re looking to go green with your AC unit, contact Big Mountain Heating & Air.
+If you’re looking to go green with your AC unit, contact Big Mountain Heating and Air.
 We can help you with any of your cooling or heating needs, and we can also help you go solar!